outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   - is there a relationship between the potential of energy to produce information (certainty & uncertainty), allocating variance & stasis to either at a time asymmetrically https://en.wikipedia.org/wiki/Introduction_to_eigenstates

+  - is knowability/calculatability determined by variance distribution physics?

+  - can you exert control on variance distribution of resources (power, energy, info) to produce changes in default physics at scale?

   - visualize:

     - emergent properties as circuits within an object/system/type set